 One popular reason to test your language skills is to see how much you’ve already learned.
 Seeing how far you’ve come can be very motivating.
 Who knows what the results might be?
 You may even know more than you think, which is super exciting.

 Additionally, you might also want to test your language skills in order to see what you still need to work on.
 Many language tests are broken down into specific skills, like reading and writing.
 Seeing how you’re doing in these skills can help pinpoint your weakest area, allowing you to bring it up to the level of the rest of your skills.

 Using a spaced repetition system (SRS) when learning can help tremendously, as it focuses your learning experience on the areas you most need to review.
 Several resources utilize SRS algorithms in this way.

 FluentU, for example, is a language learning program that uses SRS to reinforce vocabulary learned from authentic web videos.
-The program includes customizable flashcard decks and quizzes that use spaced repetition to create a more personalized learning experience.

 Finally, testing yourself is a valuable way to get a realistic estimate of your skills.
 Knowing your skill level will be useful if you ever want to select the right textbook, choose a language immersion software, find the best language learning app or include your language skills on a résumé.
 Since a lot of cool jobs require you to know an additional language, it’s important to be able to clarify your skill level.